Share your insights

 • Treponemal tests (FTA-ABS, TPPA) for confirmation.

-• Darkfield microscopy can detect the bacterium in primary and secondary syphilis.
+• Darkfield microscopy can detect the bacteriumΒ in primary and secondary syphilis.

-• Neurosyphilis: Intravenous penicillin G for 10-14 days.
+• Neurosyphilis: Intravenous benzylpenicillin for 10-14 days.

 • Alternative antibiotics for penicillin-allergic patients include doxycycline and azithromycin.